laiduy98/cose-19/presentation/presentation.md

 ## Future improvement

-Creating a knowledge graph.
+- Creating a knowledge graph.
-Calculating the severity rate.
+- Calculating the severity rate.

-## Thank you
+## Thank you for your attention!

-Thank you for your attention.
+Thank you for your attention!